Helion55/Wordpress-Kubernetes-Docker/README.md

-# Wordpress-Mysql Setup on Kubernetes
+# Wordpress-Mysql Setup on Kubernetes and on Docker Compose

 ![Diagram](Wordpress-Kubernetes-diagram.jpg)